Source: https://www.pexels.com/photo/man-and-woman-kissing-2253870/

 There's Less Organizing To Do

 When you have a smaller wedding, there's less organizing to do.
 This can be a huge benefit if you're not the most organized person in the world.
-From sending out invitations to crafting the seating plan, there's a lot to think about when you're planning a wedding.
+From building your wedding website to crafting the seating plan, there's a lot to think about when you're planning a wedding.
 But if you have a smaller wedding, there's less to do and it can be less stressful as a result.

 More Environmentally Friendly